One third have deadly blood pressure, but few know it

 For people with high blood pressure, there are often no symptoms or signs – they can have high blood pressure yet feel well.

 Nearly three quarters of those who had measured their high blood pressure, did not realise it.

 Women have almost as much high blood pressure problems as men.
 It’s not just a male problem.

-How yoga helps to reduce blood pressure
+How to lower blood pressure with yoga

 Among other things, the version of a supported bridge pose in the picture reduces blood pressure and stress.